-Before Bird-Proof Gel, says lori, "the situation was frustrating to pilots, and to me.
-Some of these airplanes cost up to \$600,000 and they cost \$8,000 to \$10,000 to repaint."
-Here were the owners, paying the municipal airport to keep their planes out of harm's way, while the starlings were making a grand mess of things and potentially endangering lives if a nest caught on fire in the air.
+Before Bird-Proof, says Iori, "the situation was frustrating to pilots, and to me.
+Some of these airplanes cost up to \$600,000, and they cost \$8,000 to \$10,000 to repaint."
+Here were the owners, paying the municipal airport to keep their planes out of harm's way; and here were the starlings, making a grand mess of things and potentially endangering lives if a nest caught on fire in the air.

 "I've heard of it happening in the air, and I've seen it happen here on the ground."
-It's a scary thought, which is why lori goes to the trouble of plugging engine intakes with foam rubber and getting rid of birds in the T-hangars and exerting bird damage control wherever possible.
+It's a scary thought, which is why Iori goes to the trouble of plugging engine intakes with foam rubber and getting rid of birds in the T-hangars and exerting bird damage control wherever possible.
 "Aluminum is very susceptible to corrosion.
 Droppings can erode the T-hangar structures, and the birds can also get into openings in the fuselage where the rudder is."

-While the infiltration of birds was professionally frustrating, lori says it was also "personally aggravating."
+While the infiltration of birds was professionally frustrating, it was also, Iori says,

+"personally aggravating."
 His own plane, a Cessna 182 that he co-owns with three other pilots, is among those housed at Pittsburg Municipal Airport.

-Getting rid of the birds significantly "improved relationships with airport users," lori says.
-All the pilots with planes in the T-hangars noticed the difference and they don't miss the starlings one bit.
+Getting rid of the birds significantly "improved relationships with airport users," Iori says.
+All the pilots with planes in the Thangars noticed the difference.
+They don't miss the starlings one bit.